Seniors and COVID-19

 How does this bill increase access to telehealth services for seniors and other Medicare beneficiaries?

-The CARES Act gives the Secretary of Health and Human Services (HHS) broad authority to allow more health care providers to provide telehealth services to Medicare beneficiaries, including in the beneficiaries’ homes to avoid potential exposure to COVID-19, and provide more flexibility in terms of how those telehealth services can be provided.
-Once enacted into law, the HHS Secretary must explain how this change will increase access to telehealth services for seniors and other Medicare beneficiaries.
+The CARES Act gives the Secretary of Health and Human Services (HHS) broad authority to allow more health care providers to provide telehealth services to Medicare beneficiaries, including in the beneficiaries’ homes to avoid potential exposure to COVID-19.
+It also provides more flexibility in terms of how those telehealth services can be provided.

 How will seniors access the medications they need while also being told it’s better to stay at home?
 In the past, Medicare drug plans only let beneficiaries receive a 30-day supply of their prescription.